11ty/11ty-website/src/docs/copy.md

 In this example, we copy all `jpg` image files to the output folder, maintaining their directory structure.
 If you do not want to maintain the same directory structure, [change the output directory.](#using-globs-and-output-directories)

-Note that this method is slower than non-glob methods, as it searches the entire directory structure and copies each file in Eleventy individually.
+Note that this method is slower than non-glob methods, as it searches the entire directory structure and copies each file individually.

 {% set codeContent %}
 export default function (eleventyConfig) {